SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ## Repositories

 Your `repositories` are also stored in the personal settings with an `url` and the last user's `loginName`.
-You can also define a user-firendly `displayName` (that will be displayed as the repository's title instead of the URL) and you can also override the repository's default _dashboard_
+You can also define a user-friendly `displayName` (that will be displayed as the repository's title instead of the URL) and you can also override the repository's default _dashboard_

 ## Last used repository